 We consider a CRN with a set of nodes N. Each node is equipped with a GPS device and, therefore, is able to know its current location.
 We assume that the transmission range of each node is controllable.
 This can be achieved through adjusting the transmitting power.
+Also, we assume the CRN is a dense network.
 Let M denote the set of all available channels to the CRN.
-The set of available channels at each node is expected to be different from node to node, due to spectrum sensing imperfection and spatial diversity of channel availability.
+The set of available channels at each node is expected to be different from node to node, due to spectrum sensing imperfection and the spatial diversity of channel availability.
 Therefore, not all channels in M are available at every node.
 We use $M_i$ to denote the set of available channels at node i.
-We assume that the nodes on the same channel use an existing multi-access MAC protocol (e.g., the IEEE 802.11) to access this channel.
+We assume that the nodes on the same channel use an existing multi-access MAC protocol to access this channel.